-After obtaining the relationship between the unit value of output and factor intensities, we calculate the factor contents of Japan's VIIT by matching the trade statistics with the commodity-level unit value and factor intensity data taken from the CM.
-In the case of Japan's trade statistics, classification at the 9-digit commodity level is available, which is much more detailed than the commodity classification for the CM.3 Therefore, we match the trade statistics with the CM data at the CM's 6-digit commodity level.
-We do so for 1990, because at this stage, the commodity-level correspondence between the trade statistics and the CM is available only for 1990.4 Using the trade statistics, we calculate the unit values for Japan's export and import commodities and then match the commodity-level unit value data taken from the CM.
-We should note that the matched data are limited to commodities for which the unit of quantity is the same in both the CM and the trade statistics.5 As a result, for
+much more detailed than the commodity classification for the CM.
+Therefore, we match the trade statistics with the CM data at the CM's 6-digit commodity level.
+We do so for 1990, because at this stage, the commodity-level correspondence between the trade statistics and the CM is available only for 1990.
+Using the trade statistics, we calculate the unit values for Japan's export and import commodities and then match the commodity-level unit value data for exports and imports with the commodity-level unit value data and factor intensity data taken from the CM.
+We should note that the matched data are limited to commodities for which the unit of quantity is the same in both the CM and the trade statistics.
+As a result, for the year 1990, we obtain unit value and factor intensity data for 635 commodities from the CM, out of which 354 commodities have export unit value information while 336 commodities have import unit value information.